agduan/HackMIT-2025/README.md

-# Ok, Socrates: A Live Presentation Coach
+# Ok, Socrates: Your Live Presentation Coach
-Ok, Socrates is a real-time presentation analyzer and note taker web app.
-It will transcribe and provide instant feedback on speaking pace, filler words, pauses, sentiment, eye contact, and posture during live presentations.
+**Ok, Socrates** is a real-time presentation analyzer and note-taker web app.
+It transcribes and provides instant feedback on speaking pace, filler words, pauses, sentiment, eye contact, and posture during live presentations.

 This was made for the education track at HackMIT 2025 and the Wispr Sponsor Challenge.